-How we deal with your homeowners or condominium association in Fairfax
+How we manage your homeowners or condominium association in Fairfax

-We require that the renter abide by all community and association rules.
-To guide us in this duty, we need you leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+We require that the tenant abide by all community and association covenants.
+To assist us in this endeavor, we ask that the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
-Most often the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
+Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
 Sometimes, you'll need to give us your old passes before new passes can be issued.

 Landlord Reference

-a handy source for rental investors in Fairfax
+a useful source for property owners in Fairfax

-- Before you lease out your rental in Fairfax
+- Before you put a renter in your rental property in Fairfax

 - Collections and evictions